Skip to content

 The Evolution of ERP Proves Relevancy

-Another benefit to cloud ERP were the aughts advancements that enabled ERPs to start talking to other data sources like CRM, e-commerce, and marketing automation tools, and even supply chain and human capital management.
-This gave businesses an even more complete and holistic view of what was going on in the organization in order to resolve problems and capitalize on opportunities.
+• Integration and Holistic View (2000s): Advancements enabled ERPs to start talking to other data sources like CRM, e-commerce, and marketing automation tools.
+This gave businesses an even more complete and holistic view of the organization.

-Now in the 2020s, ERPs are transforming again with capabilities for big data and AI that make them even more powerful and adaptive.
-With big data, ERP systems can now handle massive amounts of information, giving the organization an even clearer and more accurate picture of what’s going on.
-Add in AI, and now ERP systems can learn from data patterns and make intelligent predictions, not to mention AI’s ability to streamline repetitive tasks.
+• The AI and Big Data Era (2020s): Now in the 2020s, ERPs are transforming again with capabilities for big data and AI that make them even more powerful and adaptive.
+AI allows ERP systems to learn from data patterns, make intelligent predictions, and streamline repetitive tasks.

-So we’ve established that ERPs are still relevant in the current market.
-Still, there are things to take into account to uncover how ERP is relevant for your organization, and what you need to do to ensure your ERP stays relevant.
-After all, an ERP is a sizable investment, not just of budget, but also time and personnel.
-Done well, your ERP investment will offer excellent returns and more than pay for itself in the benefits your business reaps.
+We’ve established that ERPs are still relevant in the current market.
+Still, there are things to take into account to uncover how ERP is relevant for your organization.
+An ERP is a sizable investment, so careful consideration is key to reaping excellent returns.

-At the end of the day, it’s also important to note that ERPs in general are not irrelevant or in decline; they are adapting to new technologies and delivery models in order to stay competitive in a constantly changing market.
+At the end of the day, ERPs in general are not irrelevant or in decline; they are adapting to new technologies and delivery models in order to stay competitive in a constantly changing market.

 Keep Your ERP Relevant with CloudExtend